 The area of interest is the area in the live view where the application looks for license plates.
 For optimal performance, keep the area of interest as small as possible.
 To adjust the area of interest, do the following:

-To have the camera automatically focus on the vehicles, click Autofocus.
-To set the focus manually, go to Focus and adjust it with the slider.
+To have the camera automatically focus on the vehicles, click AF.
+To set the focus manually, adjust it with the slider.

-To move the area of interest, click anywhere in the area and drag it to where the license plates are most visible.
-If you place the area of interest outside the live view, it will automatically jump back to default position.
+To move the area of interest, click anywhere in the area to select it and drag it to where the license plates are most visible.
 Make sure the region of interest stays in position after you have saved the settings.

-To adjust the area of interest, click anywhere in the area and drag the anchor points highlighted in blue.
+To adjust the area of interest, click anywhere in the area to select it and drag the anchor points highlighted in blue.

-To add anchor points, click the on one of the yellow anchor points.
-The anchor point will turn blue, showing it can be manipulated.
-New yellow points are automatically added next to the blue anchor point.
-The maximum number of blue anchor points is eight.
+To add anchor points, click the on one of the dark anchor points.
+The anchor point will turn yellow, showing it can be manipulated.
+New dark points are automatically added next to the yellow anchor point.
+The maximum amount of yellow anchor points is eight.

 Click anywhere outside the area of interest to save your changes.